Your Tax Calculation

 Checking your Tax Calculation

-Your letter will show the income you should have paid tax on.
-This includes any income from pay, pensions, state benefits, savings interest and employee benefits.
+Your letter will show the income (external link) you should have paid tax on.
+This includes any income from pay, pensions, state benefits (external link), savings interest and employee benefits (external link).

-Compare the figures with your records, for example your P60, bank statements or letters from the Department for Work and Pensions.
+Compare the figures with your records, for example your P60 (external link), bank statements or letters from the Department for Work and Pensions.
 If your state benefit was paid every 4 weeks, work out the total paid in a year by multiplying your regular payment by 13 (not 12).

-You may be able to use the HMRC tax checker to work out how much tax you should have paid.
+You may be able to use the HMRC tax checker (external link) to work out how much tax you should have paid.

 If you think your Tax Calculation is Wrong

 You have 60 days to query your simple assessment in writing or by telephone.
-The details of how to do that will be mentioned in your Simple Assesment letter.
+The details of how to do that will be mentioned in your Simple Assessment letter.